lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 `torch.nn.DistributedDataParallel` is recommended.
 This involves little more code changes to set up, but further increases the performance of model training.
-The starting step is to initialize the process group by calling the `torch.distributed.init_process_group()` using the appropriate backend such as 'nccl', 'mpi' or 'gloo'.
-The use of 'nccl' as backend is recommended as it is currently the fastest backend when using GPUs.
+The starting step is to initialize the process group by calling the `torch.distributed.init_process_group()` using the appropriate backend such as NCCL, MPI or Gloo.
+The use of NCCL as back end is recommended as it is currently the fastest back end when using GPUs.

 #### Using Multiple GPUs with PyTorch